 Information Technology, more commonly known as I.T, is a very popular field of study and work nowadays.
-The speed with which technology is moving forward surely requires more talent to join in and contribute in its development.
+The speed with which technology is moving forward surely requires more talent to join in and contribute to its development.

 There are also so many success stories of people who chose this field to study or work and are now billionaires.
 On the other hand, there are people who believe the field wasn’t meant for them.

 How does a person decide whether to choose IT as a career or not?
 Simple, by checking if this is the field you are truly passionate about.

 What is it that makes I.T such a lucrative profession for so many people all over the world?

 Here are some reasons why IT is the perfect field to pursue your career in.
 By the end of this article, you will be convinced about your decision.